PopanIonut/Parking-Sharing/README.md

 # Parking-Sharing

-A simple app using node & express for managing parking space booking.
+A simple web application using node js & express for managing parking space booking.

 ---